Back to Case Studies

 Week 1: Discovery + Design (Days 1–5)

-We started with a 90-minute discovery call to understand Marco's users, their pain points, and what the MVP absolutely needed vs. what could wait.
+We started with a 90-minute discovery call to understand the target users, their pain points, and what the MVP absolutely needed vs. what could wait.
 We ruthlessly cut scope:

 In the MVP: